sidmitra/sidmitra.com/content/fixed/about.md

 You can also follow me on twitter here [@sidmitra](http://www.twitter.com/sidmitra)

-There're more links on the footer to some of my online presence.
+There are more links on the footer to some of my online presence.